julianjohannesen/flickr-pwa/README.md

 export const apiKey = 'YOUR API KEY GOES HERE';
 ```

+**Please note** colorette may through an error.
+Be sure you're using node ^14.5.0.

 ## Development Notes

-Flickr PWA was built with Reactjs and was bootstrapped with Create React App.
-Routing is accomplished with React Router 5.
+Flickr PWA was built with React.js hooks and was bootstrapped with Create React App.
+Routing is accomplished with React Router 5, also with hooks.
 The app uses the native Fetch API.

 ## Issues